Highfivery/zero-spam-for-wordpress/readme.txt

 == Description ==

-**Why should your users prove that they are humans by filling captchas?
-Let bots prove their are not bots the <a href="http://www.benmarshall.me/wordpress-zero-spam-plugin/" target="_blank">WordPress Zero Spam plugin</a>.**
+**Why should your users prove that they're humans by filling out captchas?
+Let bots prove their not bots with the <a href="http://www.benmarshall.me/wordpress-zero-spam-plugin/" target="_blank">WordPress Zero Spam plugin</a>.**

 WordPress Zero Spam blocks spam in comments automatically without any additional config or setup.
 Just install, activate and enjoy a spam-free site.